DEV Community

 • Snowflake manages scaling, availability, security, and governance

-From a developer’s perspective, it feels familiar.
+From a developer’s point of view, everything feels familiar.

 This offering builds on Snowflake’s 2025 acquisition of Crunchy Data, a company known for running PostgreSQL reliably at enterprise scale.
-That acquisition now looks less like an isolated move and more like a foundational step.

-Snowflake is not trying to replace Postgres, nor is it turning itself into a traditional OLTP database.
 Instead, it is bringing Postgres into the same control plane that already supports analytics and AI workloads.
 That distinction is subtle, but important.

-Why This Was Needed?
+Why This Was Needed

 • PostgreSQL (or similar systems) for application and transactional workloads